lambdaclass/concrete/research/compiler/pipeline-lessons-2026-07.md

 - **InternPool-style central identities.** Interned names/types/values reduce duplicate representation and make stable keys possible.
 Concrete's analog is stable interned IDs for names, types, target facts, proof obligations, and report facts.
+The useful part to validate is the index-/interned-identity
+  discipline: facts should serialize, hash, diff, and cache by stable IDs instead of by long-lived object identity.
 - **Result Location Semantics.** Zig's destination-aware expression model is a useful vocabulary for Concrete's value/place/callArg/destination rules.
 It is especially relevant to linear aggregates, struct/array literals, returns, move-destructure, and codegen destination passing.
+Treat the vocabulary as valuable and the exact mechanism as cautionary: destination-sensitive lowering is precisely where Concrete must make pass contracts and tests stronger, not just more clever.
 - **Tested documentation.** Zig compiles and tests language-reference examples.
   Concrete already plans doc-snippet gates and tests-as-docs; this confirms the direction.